A WARNING for Good Samaritans | JLS EP011

 Frequently Asked Questions

-What are the main risks for a Good Samaritan intervening in a dangerous situation?
+What are the primary risks for a Good Samaritan intervening in a dangerous situation?

-What are the key areas of training deficiency for self-defense?
+What key areas of training are essential for effective intervention?

-Key deficiencies often include hard skills like firearm handling under stress, martial arts for hand-to-hand combat, emergency medical training, and a solid understanding of the legal framework surrounding the justified use of force.
+According to Paul Perkerson of WPS, crucial training areas include hard skills like gun handling under stress, martial arts for hand-to-hand tactics, proper medical training, and a solid legal understanding of the justified use of force, including the AOJ standard.

 Related News